MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

 \section{Simulated Experiments}

-In this section, we detail our specific experimental setups, baselines, and evaluation metrics used to validate MIMIC-D's ability to coordinate multiple agents in a decentralized manner while capturing the multi-modality in expert demonstrations for simulated environments.
+In this section, we detail our simulation setups, baselines, and evaluation metrics used to validate MIMIC-D's ability to coordinate multiple agents in a decentralized manner while capturing the multi-modality of demonstrations.